Managing Stress in a Fast Paced World

 The Psychological Effects of Chronic Stress

-The human brain responds to perceived threats by activating the hypothalamic-pituitary-adrenal (HPA) axis, a cascade that releases cortisol to mobilize energy.
-This acute stress response is adaptive, ...
+The human brain responds to perceived threats by activating the hypothalamic-pituitary-adrenal (HPA) axis, a cascade that releases cortisol to mobilize energy. ...

 Read More..